Parkinson's Disease Research

 Current Studies

-Lundbeck Pharmaceutical: Interventional, open-label, exploratory study, investigating the safety, tolerability, pharmacokinetics, and efficacy of Lu AF28996 in patients with Parkinson’s disease (hereinafter referred to as the “Protocol”) 18252A”
+LUNDBECK 18252A: Interventional, open-label, exploratory study, investigating the safety, tolerability, pharmacokinetics, and efficacy of Oral LU AF28996 in patients with Parkinson’s Disease

 PD Dementia or MCI